yasaswini24/Toy-Stream-Cipher-Implementation/README.md

 # Toy-Stream-Cipher-Implementation
 Prerequisites: Install ZeroMQ and Libtomcrypt

 SHA-256 from Libtomcrypt is used as a deterministic PRNG function.
 To avoid repeating of the keys, the state is used.
-In this implementation, a counter is used to prpvide stateful implementation of teh PRNG.
+In this implementation, a counter is used to provide stateful implementation of the PRNG.

 Alice code:
 1. Alice reads "HW1PlaintextTest.txt"